-- (a) identifying highest erosion risk land (pasture) and high erosion risk land (pasture) used for pastoral farming, and - (b) requiring that farm environment plans prepared for farms with highest erosion risk land (pasture) and/or highest erosion risk land (pasture) include an erosion risk treatment plan, and - (c) ensuring erosion risk treatment plans: - (i) deliver permanent woody vegetation cover on at least 50% of any highest erosion risk land (pasture) that is in pasture on a farm within 10 years, and appropriate treatment for the remaining highest erosion risk land (pasture) that is in pasture on the farm, and
+(a) identifying highest erosion risk land (pasture) and high potential erosion risk land (pasture) used for pastoral farming in Map 90 and potential stream bank erosion risk on Map 90A, and

-- (ii) identify and respond to risks of sediment loss on high erosion risk land (pasture) associated with grazing livestock, earthworks or vegetation clearance, by using effective erosion control treatment by 30 June 2040, and - (d) Wellington Regional Council providing support to landowners to implement erosion risk treatment plans.
+- (b) requiring that farm environment plans prepared for farms with highest erosion risk land (pasture) and/or highest erosion risk land (pasture) include an erosion risk treatment plan, and - (c) ensuring that erosion risk treatment plans identify priority erosion treatment land in accordance with Part F of Schedule 36 and include actions to to to deliver appropriate erosion risk treatment by 2040.: - (i) deliver permanent woody vegetation cover on at least 50% of any highest erosion risk land (pasture) that is in pasture on a farm within 10 years, and appropriate treatment for the remaining highest erosion risk land (pasture) that is in pasture on the farm, and - (iii) identify and respond to risks of sediment loss on high erosion risk land (pasture) associated with grazing livestock, earthworks or vegetation clearance, by using effective erosion control treatment by 30 June 2040, and - (d) Wellington Regional Council providing support to landowners to implement erosion risk treatment plans.

-EXECUTE Series Series Policy P.P23: Phasing of farm environment plans
+≫FW Policy P.P23: Phasing of farm environment plans

-Farm environment plans required in accordance with Policy P.P21 or Policy P.P22 shall be provided according to a phased timetable that prioritises those part Freshwater Management Units where Table 9.2 shows that suspended fine sediment has a baseline state of Dand/or where dissolved inorganic nitrogen is shown as being in need of improvement and so that, in all cases, farm environment plans are prepared and certified by 30 June 2027.
+Farm environment plans required in accordance with Policy P.P21 or Policy P.P22 shall be provided according to a phased timetable that prioritises those part Freshwater Management Units where Table 9.2 shows that suspended fine sediment has a baseline state of Dand/or where dissolved inorganic nitrogen is shown as being in need of improvement and so that, in all cases, farm environment plans are prepared and certified by 30 June 202731 March 2029.